California governor pushes for fund to help asylum seekers

-SAN DIEGO (AP) — California Gov. Gavin Newsom is praising San Diego County for providing a shelter for asylum seekers and wants the state to help.
+SAN DIEGO (AP) — California Gov. Gavin Newsom praised San Diego County for providing a shelter for asylum seekers and said Thursday he wants the state to set up an emergency fund of $25 million to address what he has called an humanitarian crisis created by the federal government.

-Newsom pushed for the state to create a $25 million emergency fund during a visit to San Diego on Thursday.
+Speaking during a visit to San Diego on Thursday, Newsom told reporters that $5 million should be made available this year – mostly to help San Diego’s shelter.

-He says the money is needed to address a humanitarian crisis created by the federal government and that $5 million should be made available this year – mostly to help San Diego’s shelter.
+He said his proposal is worded “loosely” to allow for flexibility in the spending but he believes the money is needed for a problem that will not be going away in the near future.

 Most Read Nation & World Stories